sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/ArticulationVertices.html ArticulationVertices][g] gives a list of all articulation vertices in graph g.
 These are vertices whose removal will disconnect the graph.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BellmanFord.html BellmanFord][g, v] gives a shortest-path spanning tree and associated distances from vertex v of graph g.
 The shortest-path spanning tree is given by a list in which element i is the predecessor of vertex i in the shortest-path spanning tree. [http://reference.wolfram.com/mathematica/Combinatorica/ref/BellmanFord.html BellmanFord] works correctly even when the edge weights are negative, provided there are no negative cycles.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BiconnectedComponents.html BiconnectedComponents][g] gives a list of the biconnected components of graph g.
 If g is directed, the underlying undirected graph is used.
- * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BiconnectedQ.html BiconnectedQ][g] yields True if graph g is biconnected.
-If g is directed, the underlying undirected graph is used.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BipartiteMatching.html BipartiteMatching][g] gives the list of edges associated with a maximum matching in bipartite graph g.
 If the graph is edge weighted, then the function returns a matching with maximum total weight.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BipartiteMatchingAndCover.html BipartiteMatchingAndCover][g] takes a bipartite graph g and returns a matching with maximum weight along with the dual vertex cover.
 If the graph is not weighted, it is assumed that all edge weights are 1.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/BipartiteQ.html BipartiteQ][g] yields True if graph g is bipartite.